crushthehype/magic/README.md

-'education is something you don't want to finish' datascripts for varied datasets learning only no commercial distribution intended
+#education is something you don't want to finish#

+#datascripts for varied datasets#

+#learning only no commercial distribution intended#